percyliang/sempre/QUICKSTART.md

 # Start the Database

-This will start the virtuoso database on `localhost:3001` and import freebase:
+This will start the virtuoso database on `localhost:3093` and import freebase:

-    ./scripts/virtuoso start lib/freebase/93.exec/vdb 3001
+    ./scripts/virtuoso start lib/freebase/93.exec/vdb 3093

 # Running the System on New Questions

 Create a file called `testinput` that has your test questions in this format:

-    (example (utterance "what states make up the midwest us?") (targetValues (description ""))) (example (utterance "what is the capital of france?") (targetValues (description "")))
+    (example (utterance "what states make up the midwest us?") (targetValues (description ""))) (example (utterance "what is the capital of france?") (targetValues (description "Paris")))

-Then run this command:
+Then run this command to test the default trained system on those two examples:

     ./sempre @mode=train \
              @domain=webquestions \
-             @sparqlserver=localhost:3001 \
+             @sparqlserver=localhost:3093 \
              @cacheserver=local \
+             -Learner.maxTrainIters 0 \
-             -Dataset.inPaths test,testinput \
+             -Dataset.inPaths test:testinput \
              -Builder.inParamsPath lib/models/2174.exec/params \
              -Grammar.inPaths lib/models/2174.exec/grammar \
              -Dataset.readLispTreeFormat true

+This run should take about a minute or two.
 This will save the output to `state/execs/$N.exec/log` where `$N` is some number.
+The current system should get the first example wrong and the second one correct.

+Alternatively, you can launch an interactive shell to test out the system:

+    ./sempre @mode=interact \
+             @domain=webquestions \
+             @sparqlserver=localhost:3093 \
+             @cacheserver=local \
+             @load=2174 \
+             @executeTopOnly=0

 # Training the System